 Still in its infancy, this blog is becoming a non-linear, yet semi-chronological autobiography written in installments by me, Paisley.
-I'm your average shade seeking, wild gardening, guitar playing, techno dancing, yoga posing, whole-food-plant-based crazy cat lady in tie-dye, dyslexic, dyspraxic, ambidextrous, guitar playing, Linux loving, Mac using computer geek artist, who tends to fall down when she runs.
+I'm your average shade seeking, wild gardening, guitar playing, techno dancing, yoga posing, whole-food-plant-based crazy cat lady in tie-dye, dyslexic, dyspraxic, ambidextrous, Open Source supporting registered Apple developer and generally nerdy artist, who tends to fall down when she runs.
 This is a peek inside my head.

 Two people I love have died this week.